Skip to main content

 Ashwagandha

 The types of ashwagandha used in supplements are typically branded extracts with standardized withanolide concentrations.
 Shoden ashwagandha is the most potent, having a 35% concentration; Sensoril is second-strongest at 10%; and KSM-66 comes in at a 5% concentration.
-KSM-66 features in Live Conscious, Youtheory, and Goli; Ritual uses Shoden; and Codeage's 10% withanolide concentration points to Sensoril.
+KSM-66 features in Live Conscious and Goli; Codeage’s ashwagandha is unbranded but contains 10% withanolides; and only Innerbody Labs uses the high-potency Shoden.

 Ashwagandha can help manage cortisol primarily because it has anxiolytic (anxiety-reducing) properties, which numerous studies have examined.
-In 2019, for example, researchers conducted a randomized, double-blind, and placebo-controlled experiment on 60 participants over 60 days; half of them received a daily placebo, whereas the other half received a 240mg dose of Shoden ashwagandha extract.
-At the study's end, the researchers found statistically significant reductions in anxiety across multiple metrics in the treatment group — the Hamilton Anxiety Rating Scale, the Depression, Anxiety, and Stress Scale, and morning cortisol levels.
+In 2019, for example, researchers conducted a randomized, double-blind, and placebo-controlled experiment on 60 participants over 60 days; half of them received a daily placebo and the other half received a 240mg dose of Shoden ashwagandha extract.
+At the study's end, the researchers found statistically significant reductions in anxiety across multiple metrics in the treatment group — morning cortisol levels, the Hamilton Anxiety Rating Scale, and the Depression, Anxiety, and Stress Scale.

 Apart from reducing anxiety, ashwagandha may also mitigate the cortisol spikes associated with poor sleep.
 To illustrate, in a 2020 study that provided subjects with 120mg of Shoden ashwagandha per day, 72% of the participants self-reported improvements in sleep quality, while activity-monitoring data demonstrated "significant improvement" in sleep efficiency, sleep time, the time taken to fall asleep, and wakefulness after sleep onset.